kid-three/Kalendae/readme.md

+# KalendaeSASS - Add SASS on top of Kaleande for easy customizing.

+WIP

-# Kalendae - A framework agnostic javascript date picker
+## Kalendae - A framework agnostic javascript date picker

 Kalendae is an attempt to do something that nobody has yet been able to do: make a date picker that doesn't suck.
 Kalendae provides the following features: